 Each year, parents/guardians are required to complete an Emergency Information Card.
-The information on this card is used to make contact with parents/guardians in case of emergency or illness.
+The information on this card is used to contact parents/guardians in case of emergency or illness.
 It is also used to note medical conditions and give permission for certain medications to be administered (Tylenol, Tums, etc.).